linkml/linkml/docs/intro/tutorial09.md

 gen-sqla -s personinfo.yaml
 ```

-See the SQLDDL generator docs for more details.
+See the SQLTables generator docs for more details.